A Glimpse on Mobile App Use in Romania

 This Monday, Questia Group focuses on the topic of mobile apps, in terms of usage and tendencies.
-Our research was made through an online survey on our platform www.questia.ro covering 1,342 respondents.
+Our research was made through an online survey on our platform www.questia.ro covering 1,342 respondents, with a plus or minus 3% margin of error.
 The survey was active between the 7th and the 9th of February 2017.
 Our findings are presented below.

 - connecting public institutions (public demand aggregation),